 Associate Professor, Liberal Arts (2005).
 BS, 1995, Juniata College; PhD, 2004, Duke University.
-Publications: Current Biology; Interdisciplinary Science Reviews; Evolution & Development; Biological Theory; International Studies in the Philosophy of Science; Insectes Sociaux; Liberal Education; The American Biology Teacher; Gastronomica.
-Exhibitions: BankART NYK, Yokohama; Sullivan Galleries, Chicago; Work Gallery, Ann Arbor; SPACES, Cleveland.
-Invited Talks: Kalvi Frontiers of Science; Wake Forest University; University of Illinois Chicago; ASU-MBL Woods Hole; Northwestern University.
+Publications: Leonardo; Current Biology; Interdisciplinary Science Reviews; Evolution & Development; Biological Theory; International Studies in the Philosophy of Science; Insectes Sociaux; Liberal Education; Gastronomica.
+Exhibitions: 14th Istanbul Biennial; BankART NYK, Yokohama; Work Gallery, Ann Arbor.
+Invited Talks: Brown University; Kalvi Frontiers of Science; University of Illinois Chicago; ASU-MBL Woods Hole; Northwestern University.

 Experience at SAIC